Plus a build-your-own plant-based smoothie recipe and a tried and true favorite

 Ingredients

-- 2 cups of unsweetened dairy-free milk
+- 2 cups unsweetened dairy-free milk

 - 2 cups ice cubes